Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

   role](https://github.com/buluma/ansible-role-elasticsearch) but instead use an ElasticSearch cluster of yours which matches your hosting standards.
 * `nginx`: a single host on which the playbook will deploy an NGINX reverse proxy configured for the numerous http based service in the platform.
+* `acc`: a single host where you want the Alfresco Control Center UI to be installed
 * `adw`: a single host where you want the Alfresco Digital Workspace UI to be installed
 * `transformers`: a single host where the playbook will deploy the Alfresco Transformation Services components
 * `syncservice`: a single host where the Alfresco Device Sync service will be deployed